elmiko/elmiko.github.io/_posts/2017-07-29-conference-design-patterns.markdown

 choices about what to see.

-That's why I find it to be especially helpful when a conference releases recordings of the talks on the same of next day.
+That's why I find it to be especially helpful when a conference releases recordings of the talks on the same or next day.
 I'm noticing more and more of the larger conferences doing this, and I completely applaud it.
 Often times there is a lot of downtime when traveling spent in hotels or around the conference lounges and it's great to be able to catch up on things you might